The Theatre Lab School of the Dramatic Arts

 • Ages: 5–18 years old

-The distinguished faculty is comprised of experienced, award-winning professional artists who perform, write, or direct in theatre, film, TV, and audio recording across the DMV area.
-The leadership team includes Co-Founder and Co-Executive Director Deb Gottesman and Co-Founder and Co-Executive Director Buzz Mauro, and Michael Rodgers is noted as an actor and singer with a degree in arts management who joined in 1993 and founded the Life Stories® program in 2000.
-Theatre Lab Director of Youth Programs Terah Herman-Saldaña is also named in the leadership.
+The faculty is described as a distinguished group of experienced, award-winning professional artists who perform, write, or direct in theatre, film, TV, and audio recording across the DMV area.
+The leadership team includes Co-Founders and Co-Executive Directors Deb Gottesman and Buzz Mauro, along with Michael Rodgers, a fellow actor and singer with a degree in arts management, and Theatre Lab Director of Youth Programs Terah Herman-Saldaña.

 • Ages: 5–18 years old

-The distinguished faculty is comprised of experienced, award-winning professional artists who perform, write, or direct in theatre, film, TV, and audio recording across the DMV area.
-The leadership team includes Co-Founder and Co-Executive Director Deb Gottesman and Co-Founder and Co-Executive Director Buzz Mauro, and Michael Rodgers is noted as an actor and singer with a degree in arts management who joined in 1993 and founded the Life Stories® program in 2000.
-Theatre Lab Director of Youth Programs Terah Herman-Saldaña is also named in the leadership.
+The faculty is described as a distinguished group of experienced, award-winning professional artists who perform, write, or direct in theatre, film, TV, and audio recording across the DMV area.
+The leadership team includes Co-Founders and Co-Executive Directors Deb Gottesman and Buzz Mauro, along with Michael Rodgers, a fellow actor and singer with a degree in arts management, and Theatre Lab Director of Youth Programs Terah Herman-Saldaña.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.